Your First Days as Head of Product Management

 2. Identify skills gaps.

-Identify the strengths and weaknesses on your team and develop a plan to bring each employee up to speed.
+Identify your team members' strengths and weaknesses and develop a plan to bring each employee up to speed.
 (We can help!)
 By the way, HR professionals often recommend allocating 3% of an employee’s annual compensation for professional development and coaching.

 Some activities are critical; some are simply not important, at least not at this stage in your product’s life cycle.
-Look at each of the activities that take time for your team members, and determine if they are critical, very important, important, merely nice to have, or not important at all.
+Look at each activity that takes time for your team members and determine whether it is critical, very important, important, merely nice to have, or not important at all.

-Profiling your current team will show where individuals need your help as well as identify skill areas for future staffing decisions.
-For instance, if you’re strong in technical expertise, maybe you need to staff up for business expertise.
+Profiling your current team will show where individuals need your help and identify skill areas for future staffing decisions.
+For instance, if you’re strong in technical expertise, you might need to staff up on business expertise.

 3. Define your team roles and responsibilities.

-Just as you need optimized processes, you need clarity on the roles and responsibilities of product management.
+Just as you need optimized processes, you need clarity on product management roles and responsibilities.
 What is the product manager’s role?
 How about product owner and product marketing manager?
-What are the responsibilities of the titles in your organization?

 Only 21% of organizations have clear role assignments for product activities.
 That’s why product planning is chaos for many teams.